Hetty82/angular-assignment/readme.md

 2. Show first question (id and question text) in AppComponent
 3. Show all questions in AppComponent
 4. Style it up a bit

+### Add some buttons
+1. Show start button in header if isStarted === false
+2. Show restart button if isStarted === true
+3. Set isStarted to true on click on either button
+4. Style it up a bit
+5. Add hand in button that doesnt do anything yet